eclipse/shellwax/README.md

 ## Download/Install

-From a working Eclipse IDE, install from p2 repository [https://akurtakov.fedorapeople.org/shellwax/](https://akurtakov.fedorapeople.org/shellwax/).
+From a working Eclipse IDE, install from the Update Site at [https://akurtakov.fedorapeople.org/shellwax/](https://akurtakov.fedorapeople.org/shellwax/).

 ### Prerequisites
-In order to use ShellWax on the user machine it's mandatory to have the following installed and available on PATH env variable:
+In order to use ShellWax on the user machine it's mandatory to have the following installed and available on PATH environment variable:
 - Node.js (node)
 - NPM (npm)
 - Bash (bash).
-Note: Windows users should have bash installed via [Windows Sybsystem For Linux and their distro of choice](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Note: Windows users should have bash installed via [Windows Subsystem For Linux and their distro of choice](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Features